Maria Montessori To Educate the Human Potential, p. 51

-The Beginnings Montessori Elementary program builds upon the skills acquired during preschool and kindergarten to further develop the students':
+The Beginnings Montessori Elementary program builds upon the skills acquired during preschool and kindergarten to further develop the students' habits of concentration, initiative and persistence, leadership skills, strong work habits, and a sense of high self-esteem.
+This customized learning environment utilizes hands-on materials to help students reach their ultimate potential through high self-expectations.

 In our elementary classrooms, students are able to explore specially designed Montessori materials that are hands-on, concrete and self-correcting.
 Each child progresses at his or her own, individual pace, and is able to be challenged in order to reach his/her unique potential.
 At this level, students are able to reach abstraction with many concepts, so the materials change in a way that supports the progression from concrete to abstract learning.
 This stage of development is characterized by a shift from sensory exploration to intellectual independence and social responsibility.
 Children in this plane develop reasoning, abstract thinking, and imagination to further their understanding of the world.